 Roof shingles were popular in the latter half of the 19th century, as a simple ornamentation of New England homes.
 What used to be rather uniform and unsophisticated (an architectural reaction to the fancy Victorian Style) has become over time varied, decorative and colorful, while maintaining its fundamental functional advantages.
 Roof shingles include modern fiberglass-based asphalt shingles, cement and slate shingles, to name only a few.

 Clay roofing tile is a great choice for homes with a southwestern, Italian, Spanish Mission design or any modern, clean look.
 Tile is so durable that its expected life span is greater than the lifespan of the material on which the roofing rests.
 Tile won’t rot or burn and it can’t be harmed by insects.
 It requires little maintenance, and it comes in a variety of colors, types, styles and brands.

 OUTSTANDING PERFORMANCE & ARCHITECTUAL DESIGN

 The Original Roofing Company expertly installs metal roofing systems from a variety of manufacturers such as Drexel and Berridge.
 Since 2000, sales of residential metal roofs have doubled along with market share for the product due in no small part to its outstanding performance and architectural design features.
 The new appeal is largely aesthetic.
-Today’s metal roofs can be painted almost any color and can be patterned to mimic the look of cement tiles, wood shakes, and even asphalt shingles.
-Today’s residential metal roofing is made to look exactly like common roofing material – such as asphalt shingle, cedar shake, clay tile or slate roofing – only stronger and more durable.
+Today’s metal roofs can be painted almost any color and can be patterned to mimic the look of cement tiles, wood shakes, clay tile, slate roofing, and even asphalt shingles – only stronger and more durable.